-Dalmia Cement (Bharat) Limited Notes to standalone financial statements as at and for the year ended March 31, 2023
+Notes to standalone financial statements as at and for the year ended March 31, 2023 All amounts stated are in Rs.
+Crore except wherever stated otherwise

 The management assessed that cash and cash equivalents, other bank balances, trade receivables, other current financial assets (except derivative financial instruments), trade payables and other current financial liabilities (except derivative financial liabilities) approximate their carrying amounts largely due to the short-term maturities of these instruments.